dannyphamv/barcode-printer/README.md

 - **HiDPI Support** - Crisp display on high-resolution screens
 - **Persistent Settings** - Remembers your printer selection and window size

-## Requirements

-- Windows 10 or Windows 11
-- Python 3.8 or higher (if running from source)
-- A connected printer

 ## Installation

 ### Download the Installer